How to Count Calories: Complete Beginner's Guide (2026)

 Published: March 2, 2026

-How to count calories
+How to count calories for weight loss

 • Start by tracking everything you eat for 1 week without changing habits

-• Accuracy matters more than perfection—consistent tracking beats occasional precision
+• Accuracy matters more than perfection — consistent tracking beats occasional precision

 Why Count Calories?

-Weight management comes down to energy balance:
+Weight management comes down to one thing: energy balance.

 Calorie counting removes the guesswork.
 Instead of wondering why the scale isn’t moving, you’ll have data showing exactly what’s happening.